Take one look at Leonardo Ghiraldini during the Italian national anthem and you can see just how much it means to him to play for his country.

 The tears and the emotion during Inno di Mameli are clear for all to see.

-So when the former Azzurri skipper called time on his Test career last month it was with a heavy heart.
+So when the former Azzurri skipper called time on his Test career earlier this year it was with a heavy heart.

 But Ghiraldini knew the time was right to pass the baton to the next generation.
 After a decade and a half at the highest level and more than 100 caps, he had given everything he could to the Azzurri cause.